nwjs/node/doc/api/fs.md

 #### FS constants

-The following constants are exported by `fs.constants`.
+The following constants are exported by `fs.constants` and `fsPromises.constants`.

 Not every constant will be available on every operating system;
 this is especially important for Windows, where many of the POSIX specific